The best of both worlds! These brownie cookies are your favorite chewy chocolate brownies in cookie form.

 - Chilling the dough is critical, but you don’t want to chill it too long as it will be hard to scoop.
 Chill it just enough that it thickens but is still thinner than normal cookie dough.

-- For best flavour and texture, use good quality dark chocolate for these cookies (not Baker’s chocolate).
+- For best flavor and texture, use good quality dark chocolate for these cookies (not Baker’s chocolate).

 - These would work great for homemade ice cream sandwiches!

 - 8 oz dark chocolate chopped*

 - 2 large eggs

 - 1/2 cup light brown sugar lightly packed

 - Melt chocolate and butter in a bowl over a pot with simmering water or in the microwave.
 Cool to room temperature (approx 15 mins).

 - In a small bowl, whisk together sugar and eggs.
 Add to chocolate and mix until well combined.
 Add flour and baking powder and mix until combined.

 - Chill in the fridge for approx. 20-30mins, until batter is slightly thickened.